USA, 08 - Crawler crane got in path of tower crane. Jib had to be removed due to damage.

 with not properly reconnecting the tower section back to the TSK section, i.e. not following manufacturer

+instructions.
 Moments after the balance section was disconnected on the ground - - the stress on the climber

 beam bolts was too great - and two of the left front climber beam bolts sheared off, jolting the crane backwards